Red Midday in Corn Market

-The front month corn futures are trading with midday losses of 2 1/2 to 4 cents.
-March holds a 13 cent carry over Dec, but has dropped below the $5 mark.
+The weekly Crop Progress data from NASS had corn silking at 96%, 65%in the dough stage, and 18% dented as of 8/13.
+Corn conditions improved from a 349 on the Brugler500 to a 353, via major improvement to MO.

-The weekly Export Inspections report had 398k MT of corn shipped for the week that ended 8/10.
-That was near last week’s volume but below the 540k MT shipped during the same week last year.
+USDA reported 398k MT of corn exports for the week that ended 8/10.
 Accumulated corn exports were reported at 35.610 MMT or 1.402 bbu.
-That is 86.3% of the WASDE full year forecast at the weekly level.

 On the date of publication, Alan Brugler did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.